derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/10/2022 16:24:11 : 3 Database Admins walked into a NoSQL bar.
+27/10/2022 16:26:16 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+Triumphantly, Beth removed Python 2.7 from her server in 2030.
+'Finally!' she said with glee, only to see the announcement for Python 4.4.
 <!-- replace-with-joke ends -->